ryan-krenke/Data_Science_Portfolio/README.md

 Projects:

 ## ChildCareDataAnalysis3Mediums
-  -Analysis of national childcare, company data, and national test data for a daycare center company.
+  - Analysis of national childcare, company data, and national test data for a daycare center company.
-  -Data preparation and cleaning
+  - Data preparation and cleaning
-  -Kept data from only Midwest states and median childcare costs.
+  - Kept data from only Midwest states and median childcare costs.
 Merged with company cost dataset.
 Updated national test dataset based on school subjects
-  -Three mediums
+  - Three mediums
-  -Medium 1 – Powerpoint presentation
+  - Medium 1 – Powerpoint presentation
-  -Target audience of company leadership team.
+  - Target audience of company leadership team.
 Bar charts created to show company costs by child age and differences between center and family-based childcare.
-  -Medium 2 – PowerBI Dashboard
+  - Medium 2 – PowerBI Dashboard
-  -Target audience of company leadership team.
+  - Target audience of company leadership team.
 Tracking metrics of household income, unemployment rates, population, and number of households with kids/both parents work.
 Also a United States map of current and prospective locations
-  -Medium 3 – Social media post
+  - Medium 3 – Social media post
-  -Target audience of current families and general public.
+  - Target audience of current families and general public.
 Bar charts created to show average child test scores and comparable childcare costs.
-  -Libraries/Programs used
+  - Libraries/Programs used
-  -Python, NumPy, Pandas, Matplotlib, PowerBI
+  - Python, NumPy, Pandas, Matplotlib, PowerBI

 ## Cleaning_FormattingAPIData
   Cleaning and formatting data from an API data source